 - There are signs of head lice.

-If your child is going to be absent or late for any reason, please be sure to call Mrs. Adinaro in the attendance office (231-0892) before 9:00 AM to report the reason for his/her absence or lateness.
-Please call the attendance office even if you have notified the teacher.
-You may call anytime day or night and leave a message on the attendance office voice mail.
-Messages are retrieved by 8:30 AM every morning.
-You can also email the attendance office at firstname.lastname@example.org.
+If your child is going to be absent or late for any reason, please be sure to email email@example.com or call the attendance office (231-0892) before 9:00 AM to report the reason for his/her absence or lateness.
+Please email or call the attendance office even if you have notified the teacher.
+You may email or call anytime day or night.

 District Wellness Committee